+Example Alternative

-Example Alternative chairman coordinator (of a committee or a department) moderator (of a meeting), presiding officer, head, chair steward, stewardess policeman, policewoman flight attendant police officer
+chairman coordinator (of a committee or a department) moderator (of a meeting), presiding officer, head, chair

+steward, stewardess flight attendant

+policeman, policewoman police officer

-3. Since there is no generic singular pronoun to denote gender, we have used he, his, and him in such expressions as "the student . . . he."
-Seek alternative approaches to avoid the exclusion of women.
+- 3. Since there is no generic singular pronoun to denote gender, we have used he, his, and him in such expressions as "the student . . . he."
+Seek alternative approaches to avoid the exclusion of women. - a.
 Recast into plural.

-Example Alternative

-Give each student his paper as Give students their papers as soon as

-soon as he is finished. they are finished.
+Give each student his paper as Give students their papers as soon as soon he is finished. as they are finished.

+b.
 Reword to eliminate problem.

-Example The average student is worried about his grade.
+The average student is worried The average student is worried about grades.

+about his grade.